MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ### [Powershell](#tab/Powershell)

-1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
+1. On Windows, run PowerShell as administrator and navigate to the root of the cloned directory.
 1. If you've never used Azure AD Powershell before, we recommend you go through the [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.
 1. In PowerShell run: